All Episodes

 They are trying to destroy their enemies.

-Uh and I say it's a fine line.
+And I say it's a fine line.

-So you have a story here about this about childhood happiness or youthful happiness, and you find out that basic traditional values are what bring it about.
+So you have a story here about this, about childhood happiness or youthful happiness, and you find out that basic traditional values are what bring it about, especially in this day and age.

-I always think the future's bright.
+I always think the future is bright.

-In the midst of all this turmoil and angst and chaos and the perception that the younger generation is going to hell in a handbasket, which every adult generation always thinks, by the way, uh there are um real signs of of uh of optimism out there uh when it comes.
+In the midst of all this turmoil and angst and chaos and the perception that the younger generation is going to hell in the handbasket, which every adult generation always thinks, by the way, there are real signs of optimism out there when it comes, I mean, for kids to say what they said, for young people to say what they said here, it means they have a pretty solid foundation, a pretty solid understanding of what gives life its real meaning and, you know, real meaning in your life.

-Uh that's that's that's uh you know something that a lot of people never grow up to find, or they find it pretty late.
+That's something that a lot of people never grow up to find, or they find it pretty late.

 So I was encouraged by it.

-We got a quick time out.
+We got a quick timeout.

-We'll get started with the Democrat debate sound bites.
+We'll get started with the Democrat debate soundbites.

 Your phone calls also coming up right after this.

-Your guiding light, L. Rushbow, Nobel Peace Prize nominee, National Treasure.
+Your guiding light, El Rushbo, Nobel Peace Prize nominee, national treasure, general all-round good guy at 800-282-2882.

 I don't do this very much.

-I'm gonna make an exception.
+I'm going to make an exception.

-She's a subscriber rush 24-7.
+She's a subscriber, Rush 24-7.

-Uh, as I read it, turns out she'd married this guy for 17 years.
+As I read it, turns out she'd married this guy for 17 years.

 She wanted me to wish him a happy birthday.

-Uh he used to be a big Democrat.
+He used to be a big Democrat.

 She introduced him to me.